Che Guevara

 […]

-We as a country know that we depend on the great strength of all the countries of the world that form the socialist bloc, and on the peoples fighting for their liberation, (applause) and on the strengh and cohesion of our people — on our decision to fight down to the last man or woman or human being capable of wielding a weapon.
+We as a country know that we depend on the great strength of all the countries of the world that form the socialist bloc, and on the peoples fighting for their liberation, (applause) and on the strength and cohesion of our people — on our decision to fight down to the last man or woman or human being capable of wielding a weapon.
 This commitment of our people is what lets imperialists know that with us, despite our small size and our relative lack of physical strength, they cannot play around.

 And thus we are proud to represent what we do for liberation movements around the world, without excessive pride and without overconfidence; we know how to measure the exact magnitude of our strength, and we do not allow ourselves to be provoked.
 We ought to do what Fidel recommended a few days ago: keep a cool head, bring courage and intelligence together.
 Neither of the two should surpass the other, the two should go together.
 In this way we will be able to maintain and consolidate our position as a country that speaks with its own distinct voice in the world, as a country which has something to say to the world, as a country that is part of the great brotherhood of socialist countries.
 We proclaim that with pride.
 And we also proclaim with pride that we are able to speak here, in Spanish, on the American continent, a mere 150 kilometers away from North American beaches, as the first country to build socialism in America.
 (Applause.)